MeruvaVeeraVenkataBhargav/Final-Project-Tic-tac-toe/README.md

 Minimax: Ensures the best outcome for the AI by considering all possible game scenarios, albeit at a higher computational cost.

-Explanation
+# Explanation

-1- Q-Learning vs human agent & Q-learning  vs herustic alpha beta purning:
+## 1- " Q-Learning vs human agent & Q-learning  vs herustic alpha beta purning "

 state_to_key(board): Converts the board's state into a unique string key for the Q-table.